 "From beginning to end, you, your machine and the people who work for you are clearly first rate.
 We are looking forward to purchasing a sludge pump system and yours is certainly our first choice."

-Manchester Water Works did purchase a Flump Dredge System in July, 2001, and it is still in service today.
+Manchester Water Works purchased a Flump Dredge System in July, 2001, which is still in service today.

 More about Manchester Water Works: